Cloudlynx/docs/gettingstarted.rst

 Attach a Volume to an Instance in the Cloudlynx Dashboard
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. sidebar:: **Note:**

+   Several volumes can be attached to one instance.
+In Linux the device name should be in alphabetical order, e.g. the first volume is /dev/vdb, the second is /dev/vdc and so on.

 1. Click **Volumes** under **Manage Compute** on the side bar.
 2. Find the volume you want to attach in the table on the right.
 3. Click the **Edit Attachments** button under **Actions** on the right hand side of the table.